forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_EN.md

 ### 19) Have you participated in an R event (conference, talk or workshop) in the last 5 years?

-(matrix of non-exclusive options: "I don't know of them", "I know them, but I didn't attend", "I attended at least once", "I presented at least one work (poster, talk, other)", "I participated in the organization")
+(matrix of non-exclusive options: "I don't know of it", "I know it, but I didn't attend", "I attended at least once", "I presented at least one work (poster, talk, other)", "I helped to organize it")
 * BioC (Bioconductor Conference)
 * CDSB
 * conectaR